 Only four places exist in the world that can claim to be the center of a hemisphere.
 The earth has four points that are halfway between the geographical poles.
 These 4 points are called the 45 x 90.

-The Wisconsin 45 x 90 marker can be and is visited by thousands annually.
-After a visit to this central Wisconsin marker, take the short drive to the visitor center in nearby Wausau to learn more of the marker’s history, some of its visitors, and receive a commemorative coin for visiting.
+After a visit to the 45 x 90 marker in central Wisconsin, visitors can take a short drive to the visitor center in nearby Wausau to learn more about the marker’s history and receive a commemorative coin for visiting.

-Fun and Romance can be found while visiting the Center of the Northwest Hemisphere Geographical Marker.
+Center of the Northwest Hemisphere Geographical Marker.

 Door County

-Door County is located on a peninsula between Green Bay and Lake Michigan.
-It is known for its amazing 300 miles of shoreline and its many parks.
+Door County is a water lovers’ paradise with 300 incredible miles of shoreline and numerous parks.
 It is also the perfect environment for growing grapes and cherries.

 Rock Island

 Rock Island is an uninhabited island just off the tip of Door County.
-It is only accessible by private boat or by taking two ferries from the tip of Door County.
-There are no roads or motor vehicles allowed on the island.
+It is only accessible by private boat or by taking two ferries.

 A wealthy investor owned Rock Island from 1910 until 1964.
 He left behind numerous stone buildings and the Pottawatomie Lighthouse.
 Currently, the island is owned by the Department of Natural Resources.